Web: Department of Hearing, Speech, and Language Sciences

 Sorenson Language and Communication Center, Room 3203

-Department of Hearing, Speech and Language Sciences offers a number of undergraduate courses.
-The curricula are designed to develop understanding and skills in the areas of personal and interpersonal communication.
-Cultural and consumer considerations are integrated into the course content to help students meet current and future social and vocational communication needs.
-The laboratory courses are appropriate for all students who wish to improve their communication skills but will especially benefit those who anticipate working in multicultural or hearing environments.
+The Department of Hearing, Speech and Language Sciences offers several undergraduate courses in the areas of personal and interpersonal communication.
+Cultural and consumer considerations are integrated into the course content to help students meet social, academic, and vocational communication goals.
+These laboratory courses are appropriate for all students who wish to improve their communication skills but will especially benefit those who anticipate working in multicultural or hearing environments.

 No Undergraduate Majors or Minors are offered.